 Teachers can be educated within British Columbia, in another province, or outside of Canada.
 The Ministry of Education Teacher Regulation Branch (TRB) has the legislative responsibility to evaluate the credentials of all qualified teachers before certifying them to teach in BC.
 The TRB is equipped to evaluate all local, national and international degrees and teacher’s certificates.

 Applicants Possessing Teacher Certification in Countries-of-Origin

-Individuals with teaching qualifications obtained in any country from an accredited post–secondary institution, such as a college or university, and after a minimum of 12 years of elementary and secondary schooling, are eligible to apply for evaluation for certification by the Ministry of Education Teacher Regulation Branch (TRB).
+Individuals with teaching qualifications obtained in any country from an accredited post–secondary institution, such as a college or university, and after a minimum of 12 years of elementary and secondary schooling, are eligible to apply for evaluation for certification by the Ministry of Education Teacher Certification Branch (TCB).

-Once you have contacted TRB and received a letter assessing your credentials, please contact UBC’s Teacher Education Office for information about our Teacher Updating Program.
+Once you have contacted TCB and received a letter assessing your credentials, please contact UBC’s Teacher Education Office for information about our Teacher Updating Program.

 Applicants with a Degree but No Teacher Certification